 [iii] Letter of Florence Z. Wolsky (drafted by Amy Hirschfeld) to Giuseppe Cardinal Caprio on June 18.
 1999.
 Hirschfeld, in addition to her role as the Society's administrator (1991-2015), worked as an editor in various Massachusetts-based publishing houses.

 [iv] These evaluations are consistent with earlier reviews of the manuscript Brettman had sent out for consideration in the late 1980's.
 Academic presses, such as Oxford, thought it too non-specialist and suggested that to "bring to a wider audience a relatively unknown body of material in the Roman catacombs", the book forego footnotes in "coffee table" style with many illustrations, and focus on the Roman catacombs and "what is Christian or Jewish about their art", not "pre-Christian work that has nothing to do with the topic at hand".
 Overall, the peer review identified a "lack of clarity" of Brettman's theory concerning precedents for Roman catacomb art.
-Trade presses, on the other hand, like Little, Brown and Company, on the other hand, saw the nearly 600-page volume aimed at scholars rather than the general public.
+Trade presses, on the other hand, like Little, Brown and Company, saw the nearly 600-page volume aimed at scholars rather than the general public.
 Among the many suggestions was that the book be published in two volumes; that two separate books be made to reach different markets; that supplemental material be available on a CD-ROM (or website); and that an academic be commissioned to "ghostwrite" parts of the book.
 Bearing upon the last suggestion was concern about the timing of "Vaults" soon after a new edition of Harry J. Leon's classic "The Jews of Ancient Rome" and Leonard V. Rutgers' "Jews of Late Ancient Rome: Evidence of Cultural Interaction in the Roman Diaspora, both hit the shelves in 1995.

 [v] Vaults of Memory press packet by Amy K. Hirschfeld, 1999.
 The original manuscript proposal of 480 pages in two parts ("History" and "Iconography") was accompanied by 501 images, including 318 photographs in color (later reduced to 150), now digitized in the ICS's DAPICS archive (link).